University of Connecticut: Community and tourism

 The town of Mansfield's "downtown" area developments have been popular with UConn students, nearby residents, and visitors.
 Developed as a long-term construction project in the early 2000s, the "downtown" area is designed to be a mixed-use town center that includes retail shops, restaurants, offices, and housing.
-Current notable tenants include a Price Chopper supermarket, restaurants, and a co-branded UConn book store operated by Barnes and Noble.
+Current notable tenants include a Price Chopper supermarket and a UConn Health Urgent Care.

 Students are eligible for free in-state bus and rail transportation as part of the U-Pass program from the Connecticut Department of Transportation.
 Student groups also regularly organize excursion trips to local and regional destinations.

 The main university campus also includes attractions such as the Jorgensen Center for the Performing Arts, the J. Robert Donnelly Husky Heritage Sports Museum, the William Benton Museum of Art, the Ballard Institute and Museum of Puppetry and the Connecticut State Museum of Natural History.
 The UConn Dairy Bar, an ice cream parlor and creamery attached to the school's agricultural program, has been operational since the 1950s and is often regarded as serving the state's best ice cream.
 It serves roughly 200,000 customers annually.